Films by Title: "D"

 Don't Play Us Cheap (1973) - A film version of Melvin Van Peebles' Broadway play.
 This is a story of two imps who try to break up a Saturday night party in Harlem.
 Filmed on location in New Mexico.
-Musical, 97 min., VHS, dir: Melvin Van Peebles.
+Musical, 97 min., VHS, DVD, dir: Melvin Van Peebles.

 Dorothy Dandridge: Little Girl Lost (1996) - Documents the ground-breaking and brief career of actress and singer Dorothy Dandridge.
 Dandridge was the first African American woman to be nominated for an Academy for Best Actress.
 Includes archival footage of film appearances and interviews with Diahanne Carroll, Donald Bogle, Geraldine Branton and the Nicholas brothers.
 Documentary, 46 min., VHS, dir: n/a.

 Dorothy Dandridge: Singing at Her Best (2006) - Clips of Dorothy Dandridge singing in films and trailers for films.
 Musical, 60 min., DVD, dir: Obba Babatundé.